Rolling for a Scene

 Single-Act Scene Check

 If the GM calls for a single-act scene check, then the scene check is complete in one roll.
-In this case, you can contribute either a story tag or a skill to the roll, but not both.
+In this case, you may only have one Supporter role in the check.
 (The GM may also offer a raise and the party may also offer a wager in this act.)

 Stances & Scene Checks